Reinforcement Learning - Goal Oriented Intelligence

 To start out with a very simple network, our network will consist only of two fully connected hidden layers, and an output layer.
 PyTorch refers to fully connected layers as

 Linear layer accepts input with dimensions equal to the passed in

-to the three color channels from our RGB images that will be received by the network as input.
+three color channels from our RGB images that will be received by the network as input.

 Linear layer will have

 24 outputs, and therefore our second

 32 outputs, and lastly, our output layer will have